ZabairGhoss/zg-personal-portfolio-nextjs-sanity/README.md

 - **Attractive Design:** The site features a visually appealing and user-friendly design to engage and inform visitors effectively.

 - **Smooth User Experience:** The site is optimized for a seamless user experience, ensuring fast load times and intuitive navigation.

+## Technologies Used

+- [Sanity](https://www.sanity.io/): A powerful headless CMS that enables easy content management and seamless integration with Next.js.

+- [Next.js](https://nextjs.org/): A popular React framework for building fast, production-ready web applications.

+- [TailwindCSS](https://tailwindcss.com/): A utility-first CSS framework that helps in creating beautiful, responsive designs with ease.